Hideki Suzuki

-Hideki Suzuki (鈴木 秀樹, Suzuki Hideki) is a Japanese professional wrestler and catch wrestler signed to All Japan Pro Wrestling.
+Hideki Suzuki (鈴木 秀樹, Suzuki Hideki) is a Japanese professional wrestler and catch wrestler.
+He is signed to All Japan Pro Wrestling.

 Trained by Billy Robinson, Suzuki started his career with the Inoki Genome Federation (IGF) promotion in 2008.
 In 2014, he left IGF to become a freelancer, starting to work for promotions such as Big Japan Pro Wrestling (BJW), Pro Wrestling Zero1 (Zero1) and Wrestle-1 (W-1).
 He is a former two-time BJW World Strong Heavyweight Champion, a former one-time Zero1 World Heavyweight, NWA United National Heavyweight, Wrestle-1 Champion and NWA Intercontinental Tag Team Champion.
 In 2017, Fighting TV Samurai named Suzuki the MVP in Japanese independent wrestling.
 In 2021, Suzuki signed with WWE, where he performed on the NXT brand under the ring name Hachiman as a member of Diamond Mine, and also worked as a coach at the WWE Performance Center.

 Professional wrestling career

 Inoki Genome Federation (2008–2014)

 With a background in judo and football, Suzuki was trained in professional wrestling at the U.W.F.
 Snake Pit Japan dojo.
 After four years of training under British wrestler Billy Robinson, he made his debut for the Inoki Genome Federation (IGF) promotion on November 24, 2008, losing to Hiromitsu Kanehara.
 For the next three years, Suzuki worked undercards of IGF events.
 His status finally began to rise in 2012 following a match with Peter Aerts.
 On May 26, 2013, Suzuki won the second Inoki Genome tournament, defeating Akira Joh in the finals.
 As a result, he received his first shot at the IGF Championship on October 26, but was defeated by the defending champion, Kazuyuki Fujita.
 The following March, Suzuki left IGF to become a freelancer.